jnmartin84/64doom/README.md

 -git repository contents-
 -------------------------

-"README.md" is this file
+`README.md` is this file

-"src" directory contains all 64Doom C source, header files, menu graphics and Makefile used to build 64Doom
+`src` directory contains all 64Doom C source, header files, menu graphics and Makefile used to build 64Doom

-"doc" directory contains many text files including ORIGINAL_README.TXT is the original README.TXT from the 1990s DOOM open source release DOOMLIC.TXT is the DOOM open source license documentation CREDITS.TXT which provides attribution for various components and code contributors LICENSE_generic-hashtable.TXT, README_generic-hashtable.TXT required attribution for Hashtable implementation used GPLV3.TXT is a copy of the GPL V3 License as required
+`doc` directory contains many text files including

+  `ORIGINAL_README.TXT` is the original `README.TXT` from the 1990s DOOM open source release

+  `DOOMLIC.TXT` is the DOOM open source license documentation

+  `CREDITS.TXT` which provides attribution for various components and code contributors

+  `LICENSE_generic-hashtable.TXT`, `README_generic-hashtable.TXT` required attribution for Hashtable implementation used

+  `GPLV3.TXT` is a copy of the GPL V3 License as required

 --------------
 -how to build-